 With N roads, those starting with a 1 were originally the most important.
 Those beginning with a 2 were secondary and those with a hyphen (e.g. N1-23) were branch roads.
 However, this 1945 system is largely redundant as many roads originally given a 1 are now minor routes of little importance.

 It’s not a good idea to plan a route using road numbering.
 A few N roads should be avoided at all costs.
-Yet I know one road in northern Portugal (the N102 going from Trancoso towards the Douro valley) that has N, E and IP designation.
+On the other hand, I know one road in northern Portugal (the N102 going from Trancoso towards the Douro valley) that has N, E and IP designation.
 Yet, it’s little more than a quiet country road where you might see a handful of cars every 10km.

 The basic rule of thumb is to avoid anything that looks like a motorway.
 If it has two carriageways and crash barriers, it’s probably closed to cyclists.
 Otherwise, use common sense.
 The Basic Facts section gives details on which are the most populated areas of Portugal.